aknabi/smalltalkje/README.md

 # ESP32-smalltalk
 Little Smalltalk for ESP32 with SSD1306 OLED and M5StickC support

+Based on:

+Little Smalltalk version 3
+Written by Tim Budd, Oregon State University, July 1988

+Using an M5StickC library for esp-idf from Pablo Bacho
+---

 This is a very early project.
 Right now builds in VisualStudio Code wiht PlatformIO plugin the and runs (on the Mac at least).

 Publishing so that folks can take a look.